Mark Cohon

 Mark Steven Cohon, (born March 16, 1966) is a Canadian businessman who is the chairman of the Canadian Academy of Recording Arts and Sciences (CARAS).
 He was also the 12th commissioner of the Canadian Football League.
-The son of McDonald's Canada founder George Cohon, he was appointed as commissioner in 2007 succeeding Tom Wright.
+He was appointed as commissioner in 2007 succeeding Tom Wright.

 Early life

 Cohon was born in Chicago, Illinois, and moved to Toronto, Ontario when he was two years old.
-He holds both Canadian and American citizenship.
+The son of McDonald's Canada founder George Cohon, he holds both Canadian and American citizenship.

 Education

 Cohon is a graduate of Upper Canada College and Northwestern University with a Bachelor of Science majoring in communication studies.

 Sports marketing

 Cohon worked for the National Basketball Association as head of international marketing and Major League Baseball International as head of corporate development.
 He then became president and chief executive officer of AudienceView Ticketing, a company which sells ticketing systems and services to sports, arts and entertainment events.